Vertexvis/visual-analytics-demo/README.md

    c,ACME,
    ```

-   This will output this table in the UI and color the corresponding scene items as specified,
+   This will output the following table in the UI and color the corresponding scene items as specified,

    |     | Value   | Count |
    | --- | ------- | ----- |